jankaszel/hyperwell-thesis/chapters/related-work.md

 ## Linked Data and the Digital Humanities {#sec:related:ld-dh}

-Digital Humanities---being an inherently digital discipline---concerns various interdisciplinary fields of research such as digital archeology, digital history, and digital classics.
-Hence, the landscape of tools and infrastructure in Digital Humanities research is vast and yet lacks a dedicated overvier.
-However, initiatives such as the EU-funded DARIAH[^dariah] set out to collect as well as increase literacy in digital tools, providing a dedicated infrastructure available to a pan-European audience of research groups.
+Digital Humanities, being an inherently digital discipline, concerns various interdisciplinary fields of research such as digital archeology, digital history, and digital classics.
+Hence, the landscape of tools and infrastructure in Digital Humanities research is vast and yet lacks a coherent overview.
+Initiatives such as the EU-funded DARIAH[^dariah] set out to increase literacy in digital tools, providing a dedicated infrastructure available to a pan-European audience of research groups.

-Collaboration in academia [@hunyadi2016]: The web is not just limited to text documents.
-Collaboration and virtual spaces in general---what is real-time collaboration? (maybe find something that leads to a definition of some sort, like: commonly synchronized actions resemble the actions within a physical space).
-The Digital Humanities---and academic research in general---has a higher demand for semantically tagged data than the 'consumer web' does.
+\citeauthor{hinyadi2016} notes that due to its interdisciplinarity Digital Humanities communities frequently collaborate remotely.
+Using software for real-time video conferencing, researchers quickly established video-based plenary talks and virtual conferences [@hunyadi2016].
+Scholarly collaboration continues with shared digital infrastructures among labs and projects

 The initial design of \citeauthor{berners-lee1995} didn't pay much attention to annotations and semantic data in general.
-With the 'semantic web', ...
+With the 'semantic web', ... .
 Something on Linked Data, its origin and principles [@bizer2011].
 Solid [@mansour2016] and Linked Data Platforms (LDPs).
 Distinguish LOD and LDP.
 How are resources treated in the Digital Humanities?
 Which prospects does LOD have for DH?

-Web Annotation specification [@sanderson2013; @web-anno-protocol; @web-anno-data-model].

-Listing: An example annotation in form of a JSON-LD-based Web Annotation, as provided by the Web Annotation data model technical report [@web-anno-data-model].
+Listing: An example annotation in form of a JSON-LD-based Web Annotation, as pictured by the Web Annotation data model technical report [@web-anno-data-model].
+This annotation adds a textual annotation containing the text _j'adore !_ to a web resource.

 ```{#lst:web-annotation-model .json}
 {